 Now Maggie has two things she can’t tell Mom about.
 She wasn’t supposed to be drawing Kelly Owen, because Mom wanted her to paint a mural of The Great Exhibition for Room 301, and Maggie said she’d show her sketches this week.
 Mom loves The Great Exhibition, because people say it was the beginning of everything, but really it was just before everything began.
 A moment of absolute stasis.
 Time didn’t even stand still; time barely existed.

-Mom would never have stopped Maggie from applying to Hannity, Maggie knows, because Mom would never stop her from doing anything, not wearing lipstick or drinking the whiskey in the basement or touching Kelly Owen’s hair — not even that.
+Mom would never have stopped Maggie from applying to Hannity, Maggie knows, because Mom would never stop her from doing anything, not wearing lipstick or drinking the mash bill whiskey in the basement or touching Kelly Owen’s hair — not even that.
 After all, Mom didn’t stop David from leaving; she didn’t even try.
 But she might get bad again, if she knew Maggie wanted to leave, bad like that first Christmas without him, screaming at everything.
 All Maggie will be able to show her is red hair, and a folder, and she won’t have the words for either.

 When Mom returns to the car, she hands the donut box to Maggie carefully, as though there’s something fragile inside.